kiboschool/course-c4s-writing/src/communicating-for-success/listening-and-speaking-effectively/spontaneous-speaking.md

 3) Your body language.

-In this section, we will focus on the first two components of speech (your words and your voice), and we will discuss body language in Section 7.6.
+In this section, we will focus on the first two components of speech (your words and your voice), and we will discuss body language in the next section.

 ---